kasparsd/cloudinary_wordpress/readme.txt

 2. Media Editor
 3. Media Library
 4. Easy Generation of Asset Derivatives
-5. Automatically Deliver Responsive Images
-6. Global Image Transformation Settings
+5. Global Image Transformation Settings
-7. Global Video Transformation Settings
+6. Global Video Transformation Settings
-8. Folder and Syncing Settings
+7. Folder and Syncing Settings
-9. Easily Configure Your Account
+8. Track Your Cloudinary Account Status
+9. Use Interactive Media Gallery

 == Changelog ==

+= 2.5.0 (20 Jan 2021) =

+New Features:

+* Brand new user interface!
+* Introducing the Cloudinary Product Gallery (beta feature):
+    - We added a new 'Cloudinary Gallery' block to the Gutenberg Editor
+    - When using WooCommerce, you can now use the 'Cloudinary Gallery' as your default product gallery
+* Added a rate-us link.
+Please rate us! ;-)
+* Added support for conditional transformations

+Fixes and improvements:

+* Improve the REST API capabilities for better integrability
+* Bug fixes

 = 2.4.1 (07 Jan 2021) =